vincent-l-j/crypto-portfolio-optimiser/README.md

 ### How volatile is your portfolio?

-### How will your portfolio perform in one year?
+### How might your portfolio perform in one year?

-### What is the most likely range of your returns?
+### What is the most probable expected portfolio return in one year?

 ### Is the portfolio performing adequately?

-### What weighting is optimal for minimum volatility?
+### Find the portfolio with the minimum volatility

-### What weighting is optimal for maximum sharpe ratio?
+### Find the portfolio with the maximum Sharpe Ratio, also called the tangency portfolio

-### How to find the portfolio with the maximum Sharpe Ratio for a given target Volatility
+### Given a target volatility of 0.85, find the portfolio with the maximum Sharpe Ratio

-### How to find the portfolio with the minimum volatility for a given target return?
+### Given an expected return of 1.5, find the portfolio with the minimum volatility